NUBI400/the_floor_is_lava/README.md

-This is a test project where I learned how to make and use a relatively complex weapons system.
-I was inspired by COD zombies when I came up with the idea of ​​making this project.
-It is a wave game with zombies on a CS1.6 map.
-It contains 3 purchasable weapons near the spawn, one of which is the starting pistol and a purchasable medkit.
+This project was a test of many things that I found interesting, I thought it would be cool to put them together and turn them into a silly game.

+"the flower is lava" is literally a floor and lava in a giant house xd.

+When you enter the game, click on the HOST option, it has this because I tried to make a LAN multiplayer system that works, but the guest player is not able to interact correctly with the objects, which makes it unplayable.

 Controls:
 W A S D = walk
-left mouse = shoot
-right mouse = aim
 shift = run
 ctrl = crouch
 space = jump

-E = interact
+left mouse = grab object
+right mouse = throw
+F = leave object static
+R = rotate object

 Made in Godot in 2024.